lucamaf/edge-full-ztp/README.md

 1. Install *Image Builder* [here](#installing-image-builder)
 2. Enable additional repo [here](#addendum-to-fdo-manual-setup-1)
 3. Copy and modify the FDO scripts to the *Image Builder* [here](#fdo-manual-setup).
 Change the base FDO config with the one just modified and restart the FDO server(s) (if you used the AIO approach the file shoulbd be under `/etc/fdo/aio/configs/`).
 Restart the service with `sudo systemctl restart fdo-aio`.
-4. Modify and import the final image blueprint [here](#importing-the-rhel-for-edge-blueprint-in-image-builder)
+4. Modify and import the final image blueprint [here](#importing-the-rhel-for-edge-blueprint-in-image-builder).
+Remember to change also the variables in the ACM registration [script](files/fdo-configs/acm-auto-registration.sh#L16).
+The `HOST` URL can be found under the *multicluster-engine* project.
 5. Create OSTree image [here](#creating-a-rhel-for-edge-image)
 6.